New gantt doesn't display some projects

 I'd welcome any suggestion to define what should be the desired behaviour and what are the potential extreme cases we don't want to handle.

-#2 Updated by Jean-Philippe Lang about 7 years ago
+#2 Updated by Jean-Philippe Lang over 7 years ago

 The attached patch should fix it with option 2.

-#3 Updated by Jean-Baptiste Barth about 7 years ago
+#3 Updated by Jean-Baptiste Barth over 7 years ago

 Still hard to use on a large project base : 100+ projects => "Completed in 24617ms", VS 1.6s for the test database.
 I had nearly the same results with my patch but it was less clean (I imagine parsing